The Cardinality of Sumsets: Different Summands: Proof of Theorem

 Theorems \ref{Existing} and \ref{Ruzsa} differ crucially in the exponent of $m$.
 Ruzsa has shown in \cite{Ruzsa2010} that if one is interested in bounding $|X+B_1+\dots+B_h|$ for a suitably chosen large subset of $A$, then the correct exponent of $m$ is 1.

-Specifically he proved that for any $\eps>0$ there exists a non-empty subset $\es\neq X \subseteq A$ such that $|X|>(1-\eps) |A|$ and
+Specifically he proved that for any $\varepsilon>0$ there exists a non-empty subset $\emptyset\neq X \subseteq A$ such that $|X|>(1-\varepsilon) |A|$ and

-So the exponent of $|X|$ in the upper bound remains 1 even when $X$ is required to be very dense in $A$.
-The nature of the upper bound changes when the whole of $A+B_1+\dots+B_h$ is bounded.
+The exponent of $|X|$ in the upper bound remains 1 even when $X$ is required to have very large density in $A$.
+The nature of the upper bound changes when the cardinality of the whole of $A+B_1+\dots+B_h$ is bounded.